-As a result, in each case, the chain of control of the investor acquiring a participation in the Spanish company must be confirmed (e.g., investments resulting from funds, as the law has not established specific rules in this case).
-The draft regulation on foreign investment published some weeks ago (and expected to be approved in the first quarter of 2022) deals with this issue.
-In the case of funds, it considers the management company to be the beneficial owner.
+As a result, in each case, the chain of control of the investor acquiring a participation in the Spanish company must be confirmed.
+In the case of funds, the management company is considered to be the beneficial owner.

 5. What strategic sectors are subject to authorization in the event of "foreign direct investment"?